-This map is likely the most detailed map of the region to appear in a Commercial Atlas prior to 1850.
-Numerous forts are shown (MacKensie, Pitt, Hall, Bourse, Kutani, Okanagan, Vancouver, George, Umqua, Nesquatty, Kaoulis, Nes Perces and others), early settlements, Missions, a German Monestery on the Nesqually River, fur trading stations, mountains, and elevations further enriches the map's content.
+Considered one of the most meticulous representations of the region, this map surpasses its contemporaries by offering a wealth of information.
+It showcases numerous forts such as MacKensie, Pitt, Hall, Bourse, Kutani, Okanagan, Vancouver, George, Umqua, Nesquatty, Kaoulis, Nes Perces, and others.
+The presence of early settlements, missions, a German monastery on the Nesqually River, fur trading stations, mountains, and elevations further enriches the map's content.

-The main map extends south to Monterey, with notes on the Sierra Nevadas.
-Large insets of the Columbia River and San Francisco Bay.
-A fabulous map.
-The map may have been influenced by Duflot du Mofras, whose map of the Western United States appeared shortly before this map was issued.
+Moving south, the main map extends to Monterey, while also providing notes on the Sierra Nevada Mountains.
+It is believed that this map may have been influenced by the work of Duflot du Mofras, whose map of the Western United States was published shortly before Flemming's map.